pdelefos/Range-Slider/README.md

 ## Getting Started

-You just have to include the js and the css as CDN
+You just have to include the JS and the CSS as CDN

 ### Prerequisites

-Set those CDN in the `head` tag of your html
+Set these CDN in the `head` tag of your HTML

 ```
 <link rel="stylesheet" type="text/css" href="https://rawgit.com/fifiblop/doubleRangeSlider/master/rangeStyle.css">